gbellocchi/richie-docs/source/richie-toolchain/verif.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Prepare the Verification Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Once the :ref:`generation <richie_toolchain_root_generation>` of the target platform completes, the verification environment can be set by importing the generated TB components.
+Once the :ref:`generation <richie_toolchain_generation>` of the target platform completes, the verification environment can be set by importing the generated TB components.
 From the root of the :smallcap:`Richie toolchain`, run the following command:

 .. code-block:: console